LogicalAtomist/LandonElkind/_pages/about.md

 * Metaphysics

 ## Areas of Teaching Competence
-* Critical Thinking
+* Epistemology and Critical Thinking
-* Epistemology
+* Philosophy of Language
 * Philosophy of Science and Mind
 * Metaphilosophy